 HIGH-GRADE GLIOMA INITIAL TREATMENT

 Treatment of a high-grade glioma includes measures to relieve symptoms and eliminate or reduce the tumor.
 This may include surgery, radiation, and/or chemotherapy.
-(See "Adjuvant chemotherapy for glioblastoma and anaplastic astrocytoma" and "Adjuvant radiation therapy for malignant gliomas" and "Clinical manifestations and initial surgical approach to patients with malignant gliomas".)
+(See "Adjuvant chemotherapy for glioblastoma and anaplastic astrocytoma" and "Adjuvant radiation therapy for high-grade gliomas" and "Clinical manifestations and initial surgical approach to patients with high-grade gliomas".)

 Everyone with high grade glioma is encouraged to participate in a clinical trial, if possible.
 (See 'Clinical trials' below.)

 Symptom management — Seizures and swelling in the brain (cerebral edema) can cause serious symptoms that may be life-threatening.
 Although treatment of the tumor may eventually alleviate these symptoms, treatments aimed at controlling the symptoms may be required: